 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 Following the election of French President Emmanuel Macron in May 2017, the French government implemented significant labor market and tax reforms.
-By relaxing the rules on companies to hire and fire employees and by offering investment incentives, Macron has buoyed ease of doing business in France.
+Macron has buoyed ease of doing business in France by relaxing the rules on companies to hire and fire employees and offering investment incentives.
 However, Macron will likely delay or abandon the second phase of his envisioned reforms for unemployment benefits and pensions due to more pressing concerns related to the COVID-19 crisis.